Neo Geo Pocket: Game library

-Only nine games were released for the original monochrome Neo Geo Pocket, all of which are backward compatible with the Neo Geo Pocket Color.
+Only nine games were released for the original monochrome Neo Geo Pocket, all of which are backward compatible using the Neo Geo Pocket Color.
 Six of these nine games were later re-released in updated color versions for the Pocket Color.
 Some Pocket Color titles can also be played in monochrome on the original system.

 A total of 73 games were released for the Neo Geo Pocket Color.
 Most were developed by SNK, including entries from its established franchises such as Fatal Fury, Metal Slug and The King of Fighters.

 Some major third-party developers contributed to the library, including Sega with Sonic the Hedgehog Pocket Adventure, a title based on Sonic the Hedgehog 2 that has been cited as one of the best games produced for the system.
 Capcom collaborated with SNK on several crossover titles, including SNK vs. Capcom: Match of the Millennium and the SNK vs. Capcom: Card Fighters series.
 Namco published a version of Pac-Man that included a plastic cross ring designed to restrict the system's microswitched joystick to four directions; this version has been regarded as one of the best home ports of the game.